syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 ## Initial group

-To enable initial grouping in the Grid, you can use the [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html) component and set the GridGroupSettings [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_Columns) property to a string array of column names(field of the column) that you want to group by.
+To enable initial grouping in the DataGrid, you can use the [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html) component and set the GridGroupSettings [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_Columns) property to a string array of column names(field of the column) that you want to group by.
 This feature is particularly useful when working with large datasets, as it allows you to quickly organize and analyze the data based on specific criteria.

 The following example demonstrates how to set an initial grouping for the **CustomerID** and **ShipCountry** columns during the initial rendering grid, by using the `GridGroupSettings` component of the `Columns` property.